josephwegner/99problems/README.md

 99problems
 ==========

 There's a lot of big problems in the world.
-Problems like poverty, lack of fresh water, or rape.
+Problems like poverty, lack of fresh water, or sex trafficking.
 Those are big problems, and they take big efforts to solve.
 They can't be solved by one person, and they certainly can't be solved by technology alone.

 However, there's also a lot of small problems in the world.
 I believe there's enough of these small problems, which can be solved by one person through technology.